Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 5. When you're ready, open a pull request.
 Tag people you'd like to review the request.
 6. Respond to review comments
 7. Either a reviewer will merge your request, or they will give you a thumbs-up for you to merge.

+## Using Origami

+Being a part of the Origami team does need you to understand how the components library works.
+It is a good practice to go through [the tutorials and the documentation](http://origami.ft.com/).

+There are two ways of adding Origami modules.
+The first one is by the [Origami Build Service](http://origami.ft.com/docs/developer-guide/modules/build-service/).
+The second way is by doing it the manual way with [Origami Build Tools](http://origami.ft.com/docs/developer-guide/modules/building-modules/) via the CLI.